wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/process-properties/includes/5-configure-level-three-error-handling.md

     ![Radio buttons that enable or disable the default options overriding.](..\media\override-default-options-error-handling.png)

-1. Enable the respective action(s) you want to be executed when an error occurs.
+1. Enable the respective action(s) you want to be run when an error occurs.
 WinAutomation provides five different options:

     1. Send an Email to one or multiple recipients.
 You can set the STMP server credentials in the **Email/SMTP** tab of the WinAutomation **Options**.
 More information can be found on the [respective documentation page](https://docs.winautomation.com/en/email-smtp-tab.html).